magepages/mpdocs/docs/custom-form/index.md

 ##### 2.2.5.
 Responses Summary
 - Only show response when at least one Customer successfully submitted this form
-- Report of the number of times each field is filled in the Form
+- Report on the number of times each field is filled in the Form
 - For option fields, ít responses will be displayed as Chart